 Each SHARP scholar is matched with a mentor team, with whom they work throughout the summer.
 These mentors provide guidance on the scholar’s project, serve as a sounding board for the scholar’s educational career and goals, and provide coaching on how to work in a public health research environment.

-Phillip Coffin, MD, MIA, FACP is the Co-Principal Investigator of SHARP.
-He is the Director of Substance Use Research at the San Francisco Department of Public Health.
+Phillip Coffin, MD, MIA, FACP is the Director of Substance Use Research at the San Francisco Department of Public Health.
 He is a board certified internal medicine and infectious diseases clinician; specific foci of Dr. Coffin’s training include HIV management, buprenorphine maintenance, addiction management, toxicology, and viral hepatitis care.
 As Director, Dr. Coffin oversees several pharmacologic and behavioral trials that aim to reduce substance use and related risk behaviors for blood-borne virus infection.
 Since the early 1990s, Dr. Coffin has been involved in developing and studying services for drug users, including syringe exchange, pharmacotherapy, and overdose prevention programming.

 Dr. Coffin completed his undergraduate studies at Brown University, graduate studies in international affairs at Columbia University, and obtained his medical degree at the University of California, San Francisco.
 He returned to Columbia University to complete his internal medicine residency, then moved to Seattle to complete his training with an infectious diseases fellowship at the University of Washington.